Paul is dead: Growth

 On 12 October 1969, a caller to Detroit radio station WKNR-FM told disc jockey Russ Gibb about the rumour and its clues.
 Gibb and other callers then discussed the rumour on air for the next hour, during which Gibb offered further potential clues.
 Two days later, The Michigan Daily published a satirical review of Abbey Road by University of Michigan student Fred LaBour, who had listened to the exchange on Gibb's show, under the headline "McCartney Dead; New Evidence Brought to Light".
 It identified various clues to McCartney's alleged death on Beatles album covers, particularly on the Abbey Road sleeve.
 LaBour later said he had invented many of the clues and was astonished when the story was picked up by newspapers across the United States.
 Noden writes that "Very soon, every college campus, every radio station, had a resident expert."
 WKNR fuelled the rumour further with its two-hour programme The Beatle Plot, which first aired on 19 October.
-This show has been called "infamous", a "fraud" and a "mockumentary".
-It brought enormous worldwide publicity to Gibb and WKNR.
+The show – which has been called "infamous", a "fraud" and a "mockumentary" – brought enormous worldwide publicity to Gibb and WKNR.

 The story was soon taken up by more mainstream radio stations in the New York area, WMCA and WABC.
 In the early hours of 21 October, WABC disc jockey Roby Yonge discussed the rumour on-air for over an hour before being pulled off the air for breaking format.
 At that time of night, WABC's signal covered a wide listening area and could be heard in 38 US states and, at times, in other countries.
 Although the Beatles' press office denied the rumour, McCartney's atypical withdrawal from public life contributed to its escalation.
 Vin Scelsa, a student broadcaster in 1969, later said that the escalation was indicative of the countercultural influence of Bob Dylan, the Beatles and the Rolling Stones, since: "Every song from them – starting about late 1966 – became a personal message, worthy of endless scrutiny ... they were guidelines on how to live your life."